 Autumn is upon us and today it was time to dig out and dust off my slow cooker after not using it all summer.
-In further celebration of Chocolate Week, and bouyed by the success of the stout brownies, I made a casserole, using another bottle of the double chocolate stout I was sent by Youngs.
-I was slightly nervous as Kavey had commented that a beef stew she had made using the chocolate stout had not really worked.
-I decided that the casserole needed some warming spices, cumin and star anise, to work with the chocolate and the beef and to stand up to the long slow cook.
+In further celebration of Chocolate Week, and bouyed by the success of the stout brownies, I made a casserole a bottle of double chocolate stout I decided that the casserole needed some warming spices, cumin and star anise, to work with the chocolate and the beef and to stand up to the long slow cook.
 I also added black beans; I love the earthy flavour of black beans and know they work well with chocolate.
 Beans are also cheap*, packed with protein and low on the GI scale.

 Slow cooking allows you to slowly cook a dish over a number of hours, it uses barely any power and can be left unattended all day.
 I will happily go out and leave the slow cooker on all day or I will leave it on all night.
 It has the huge advantage of tenderising cheaper cuts of meat, making them meltingly soft, and bringing out their flavours.
 I often use shin of beef, over 6 hours in the slow cooker it never fails to transform from being the toughest cut of meat to meltingly soft.
 Similarly to making any casserole you do need to prep your ingredients when using a slow cooker, chucking everything in leaving to cook really does not work in my experience.
 My cooker was the cheapest that Argos had to offer, a bargain at around £13 several years ago.